ckeditor/ckeditor4-docs/guides/dev/issues_readme/README.md

 ## Avoid Duplicates

-Before you file a new ticket, make sure your issue has not been reported yet.
+Before you file a new issue, make sure your issue has not been reported yet.
 Use the [search page](https://github.com/ckeditor/ckeditor-dev/issues) to check it.
-If the issue is already reported just put a (+1) reaction in it.
-During our transition period you could also check [CKEditor's former bug tracker](https://dev.ckeditor.com).
+If the issue is already reported just put a 👍 (+1) reaction in it.
+During our GitHub transition period you could also check [CKEditor's former bug tracker](https://dev.ckeditor.com).
 If the issue is there but not in GitHub, put a reference link to the original Trac issue.

 CKEditor is in active development, so there is a chance that we have already fixed your issue in the current code base.
 You should thus also test it on our last **Nightly Build**: <http://nightly.ckeditor.com/>